Before the day - undergraduate ceremonies

 Publication of names

 The names of graduating students will be printed in the graduation programme which is available to all ticketed guests on the day.
-If you would like your name removed from this publication, you must advise the Events Team in writing.
-Email graduation@sheffield.ac.uk giving your full name, student registration number and award title and clearly confirm that you wish to be removed from the programme.
+If you would like your name removed from this publication, you must advise the Corporate Events Team in writing.
+Email graduation@sheffield.ac.uk giving your full name, student registration number and award title and clearly confirm that you wish to be removed from the programme by 6 June.

-We do not print degree classification in the graduation programme.
+We do not print degree classifications in the graduation programme.

 Digital media

-Graduation video - The ceremony proceedings are filmed and the recording is available to purchase after the ceremony.
+• Graduation video - the ceremony proceedings are filmed and the recording is available to watch online after the ceremony.
 By electing to take part in the ceremony proceedings, you are giving permission for your image to be recorded.

-Graduation live web cast of the ceremony - The graduation ceremonies are broadcast live over the University web site.
+• Graduation live stream of the ceremony - the graduation ceremonies are live streamed on the website.
 By electing to take part in the ceremony proceedings, you are giving permission for your image to be recorded and broadcasted.

 Graduand and guest conduct